pandas-dev/pandas/doc/source/basics.rst

 Comparing array-like objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can conveniently do element-wise comparisons when comparing a pandas
+You can conveniently perform element-wise comparisons when comparing a pandas
 data structure with a scalar value:

 .. ipython:: python